neemajd20/AfyaMsafiri/docs/AfyaMsafiri-For-Managers/Yellow-Fever-Certification.md

 - Step 8: Click “assess now” for clinical assessment
 - Step 9: Click to fill all fields in the pop-up window about clinical assessment (Figure 4.2.2b).

-NB: In case of “YES” response in the clinical assessment, the vaccination panel will not appear.
+ > In case of “YES” response in the clinical! assessment, the vaccination panel will not appear.
 - Step 10: Click “commit changes” button to save the information.
 - Step 11: Click “vaccinate” on the vaccination panel for vaccination
 - Step 12: Click to fill all fields in the pop-up window about the vaccine (Figure 4.2.2b).